huggingface/accelerate/docs/source/basic_tutorials/launch.md

 <Tip>

  It is recommended to use the intranet IP of your main node over the public IP for better latency.
-This is the `192.168.x` or the `172.x` address you see when you run `hostname -I` on the main node.
+This is the `192.168.x.x` or the `172.x.x.x` address you see when you run `hostname -I` on the main node.

 </Tip>

+To get a better idea about multi-node training, check out our example for [multi-node training with FSDP](https://huggingface.co/blog/ram-efficient-pytorch-fsdp).